California Almond Sustainability Program

-Whether you are new to growing almonds or a seasoned grower, CASP has something for you.
-Through the CASP online portal, SustainableAlmondGrowing.org, you can complete self-assessment modules, learn about alternative and best practices, and utilize free decision support tools, while at the same time meeting regulatory requirements.
-All without leaving the office.
+Through the CASP online portal, SustainableAlmondGrowing.org, you can complete self-assessment modules, learn about alternative and best practices, and utilize the free decision support tools, while at the same time meeting certain regulatory requirements.

 How do I Participate?

-- If you already have an account, sign in using your credentials or click on 'Forgot Username' or 'Forgot Password' to retrieve them.
+- If you already have an account, sign in using your credentials, or click on “I forgot” (next to “Username”) and/or click on “I forgot” (next to “Password”) to retrieve them.

-- For new users, click on "New User – Sign Up” and fill in the form to receive a username and password.
+- For new users, click on “Create Account” and fill in the form to receive a username and password.

 With your credentials, log in to the site to begin using the tools, filling in the modules and telling your story.